 4. Stone Basket Fences

-Basket fences are also modular, so they can be built up, added to or even changed about as needed.
-They can be used in stepped gardens, to form their steps, or even as seating that doubles up as a fence.
-They are incredibly versatile, but filling the baskets is not always cost-effective, and can be very labour intensive.
+Basket fences are also modular, so they can be built up, added to, or even changed as needed.
+They can be used in stepped gardens to form their steps or even as seating that doubles up as a fence.
+They are incredibly versatile, but filling the baskets is not always cost-effective and can be very labour intensive.

 Building a Wooden Fence